How Much Do Tesla Solar Panels Cost?

 Whether you’re a fan of Elon Musk or not, Tesla is one of the most recognizable brands for rooftop solar, battery storage, and electric vehicles.

-So, in this article we’ll explore the cost of Tesla solar panels and the Tesla Solar Roof, and weigh the pros and cons of hitching your energy costs to a massive operation versus a local installer.
+So, in this article we’ll explore how much Tesla solar panels cost and the Tesla Solar Roof, and weigh the pros and cons of hitching your energy costs to a massive operation versus a local installer.

 How much do Tesla solar panels cost?